-Figure 55 shows that there was minimal impact on the predicted risk relative to the baseline associated with establishing one slicer for RTE product that supports the growth of L. monocytogenes and another for RTE product that does not support the growth of L. monocytogenes.
-The exception was the condition where a contaminated chub did not support the growth of L. monocytogenes.
+Figure 55 shows that there was minimal impact on the predicted risk relative to the baseline associated with establishing one slicer for RTE product that supports growth of L. monocytogenes and another for RTE product that does not support growth of L. monocytogenes.
+The exception was the condition in which a contaminated chub did not support the growth of L. monocytogenes.
 Similar impacts on the calculated relative risk were observed when separate slicers were used and the different RTE products were put into separate deli cases.
 This may be related to the fact that in the baseline matrix of contacts (Section 6.5.1), it was assumed that in larger retail deli with two slicers, one slicer is used only for deli cheese and that the other slicer is used for deli meat and deli cheese.
-In the separate slicer scenario, since one slicer would be used exclusively for high growth product, the slicer for the contaminated cheese would be used for more products, and, as a consequence, the contaminated cheese would incidentally contaminate more products than in the baseline, including some additional "low growth" product.
+In the separate slicer scenario, since one slicer would be used exclusively for high-growth product, the slicer for the contaminated cheese would incidentally contaminate more products than in the baseline, including some additional "low-growth" product.
 The resulting risk would be higher.
-Other matrix of contacts could be tested in the future.
+Other matrices of contact could be tested in the future.